Homosexuality and religion: Buddhism

 The most common formulation of Buddhist ethics are the Five Precepts and the Eightfold Path, one should neither be attached to nor crave sensual pleasure.
 The third of the Five Precepts is "To refrain from committing sexual misconduct."
 However, "sexual misconduct" is a broad term, and is subjected to interpretation relative to the social norms of the followers.

-The determination of whether or not same-gender relations is appropriate for a layperson is not considered a religious matter by many Buddhists.
+The determination of whether or not same-gender relations are appropriate for a layperson is not considered a religious matter by many Buddhists.

 According to the Pāli Canon and Āgama (the Early Buddhist scriptures), there is not any saying that same or opposite gender relations have anything to do with sexual misconduct, and some Theravada monks express that same-gender relations do not violate the rule to avoid sexual misconduct, which means not having sex with someone under age (thus protected by their parents or guardians), someone betrothed or married or who has taken vows of religious celibacy.

-Some later traditions gradually began to add new restrictions on sexual misconduct, like non-vagina sex, though some academics argue it usually involves situations seem as coerced sex.
-This non-vagina sex as sexual misconduct view is not based on what Buddha's said, but from some later Abhidharma texts.
+Some later traditions gradually began to add new restrictions on sexual misconduct, like non-vagina sex, though some academics argue it usually involves situations seen as coerced sex.
+This non-vagina sex as sexual misconduct view is not based on Buddha's teachings, but from later Abhidharma texts.

 Buddhism is often characterized as distrustful of sensual enjoyment and sexuality in general.
 Traditionally, sex and lust are seen as hindering to spiritual progress in most schools of Buddhism; as such monks are expected to refrain from all sexual activity, and the Vinaya (the first book of the Tripitaka) specifically prohibits sexual intercourse, then further explain that anal, oral, and vaginal intercourse amount to sexual intercourse, which will result in permanent exclusion from Sangha.
 A notable exception in the history of Buddhism occurred in Japan during the Edo period, in which male homosexuality, or more specifically, love between young novices and older monks, were celebrated.

 References to pandaka, a eunuch/impotence category that is sometimes interpreted to include homosexual males, can be found throughout the Pali canon as well as other Sanskrit scriptures.
 In the Chinese version of Sarvastivada Vinaya, the pandaka is mentioned as also trying to have sex with women, not just men.
 Leonard Zwilling refers extensively to Buddhaghosa's Samantapasadika, where pandaka are described as being filled with defiled passions and insatiable lusts, and are dominated by their libido.
 Some texts of the Abhidharma state that a pandaka cannot achieve enlightenment in their own lifetime, (but must wait for rebirth) and Asanga and Vasubandhu discussed if a pandaka was able to be enlightened or not.
 According to one scriptural story, Ananda—Buddha's cousin and disciple—was a pandaka in one of his many previous lives.